 Key sustainability sourcing notes for California spiny lobster based on landings from 2012-2015 and the most recent 2012 (Mexico & California) Seafood Watch assessments:

-~80% of global California spiny lobster landings meet the "Best Choice (green)" rating (from Alaska) and is also all MSC-certified ~20% of global California spiny lobster landings meet the "Good Alternative (yellow)" rating (from California) Landings from Mexico have decreased ~25% from 2012 to 2015 Landings from California have decreased ~20% from 2012 to 2016, with a peak in 2014 about 15% above the 5-year avg
+~80% of global California spiny lobster landings meet the "Best Choice (green)" rating (from Mexico) ~20% of global California spiny lobster landings meet the "Good Alternative (yellow)" rating (from California) Landings from Mexico have decreased ~25% from 2012 to 2015 Landings from California have decreased ~20% from 2012 to 2016, with a peak in 2014 about 15% above the 5-year avg

 The California spiny lobster is a large ten-legged crustacean that is reddish orange in color.
 Spines cover their hard outer shell, known as the exoskeleton.
 This shell does not grow with the lobster, so as the crustacean gets larger, the shell must be shed periodically.
 This process of shedding is known as molting.
 After a spiny lobster molts, it usually remains hidden for a few days so as to allow the new shell to harden for protection.
 Unlike the American lobster, spiny lobster do not have large claws.
 Instead, this species of lobster has two long antennae, that are covered with sensory hairs, extending from the front of their body.
 The lifespan of spiny lobsters can be difficult to determine because the species molts.
 It is thought that they can live for as long as 30 years, but as a species that is highly targeted by fishermen, most California spiny lobsters usually do not live longer than five to seven years.
 They have been known to achieve lengths of over three feet and can weigh upwards of 16 pounds.